-Secretary-of-State for Defra Michael Gove said if UK Agriculture does not embrace change it will be left behind, and Brexit offers the opportunity to shape that change and how we meet the challenges ahead are met.
-Speaking this morning at the Oxford Farming Conference, Secretary-of-State for Defra, Michael Gove outlined the Government’s plans to support UK agriculture, food production and trade going forward in a presentation that covered may aspects.
+Secretary-of-State for Defra, Michael Gove, said if UK Agriculture does not embrace change it will be left behind, and that Brexit offers the opportunity to shape that change and how the challenges ahead are met.
+Speaking this morning at the Oxford Farming Conference, Mr Gove outlined the Government’s plans to support UK agriculture, food production and trade going forward in a wide-ranging proposal.

 “Paying land owners for the amount of agricultural land they have is unjust, inefficient and drives perverse outcomes.
 Indeed, perversely, it rewards farmers for sticking to methods of production that are resource-inefficient”.

-In his paper, Farming for the Next Generation, as well as moving away from subsidies, Mr Gove’s proposals for future agricultural policy are based on incentivising innovation and giving the farmers the tools they need to progress, maintaining the UK’s reputation for quality food and high welfare, and building on natural capital to sustain the countryside for the future.
-He also spoke of the Government’s responsibility to public health.
+As well as moving away from subsidies, Mr Gove’s proposals for future agricultural policy were based on incentivising innovation and giving the farmers the tools they need to progress, while maintaining the UK’s reputation for quality food and high welfare, and building on natural capital to sustain the countryside for the future.
+He also spoke of the Government’s responsibility to public health in his wishlist: